kubernetes-sigs/aws-ebs-csi-driver/docs/makefile.md

 make cluster/create
 ```

+### `make cluster/image`

+Builds an image for use in the E2E tests.
+This will automatically build the most appropriate image (for example, skipping Windows builds unless `WINDOWS` is set to `true`).

 ### `make cluster/kubeconfig`

 Prints the `KUBECONFIG` environment variable for a cluster.
 You must pass the same `CLUSTER_TYPE` and `CLUSTER_NAME` as used when creating the cluster.
 This command must be `eval`ed to import the environment variables into your shell.